bguiz/bguiz.com/blog/angular-vs-ember-roundup/notes.md

 Controllers aren’t really controllers.
 In fact angular [calls itself a MVW framework][6] (Model-View-Whatever)

 Limited in that behaviour is undefined when setting a primitive value on the $scope.

+Another limitation here lies around two-way data binding.
+In basic scenarios, it just works.
+However, when doing more complex things, you will run into situations where you need to imperatively trigger `$apply` and `$watch`.
+This is a deviation from the ideal of bindings being declarative.
+It is also tricky to understand exactly why updates are not happening, because the flow of data can actually be very complex.

 ### Router